MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-meetings-microsoft-teams-landing-page.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE46ZdQ]

+*New in April 2020*: Meeting organizers can end a meeting for all meeting participants in Teams by clicking **End meeting** within the meeting.

 *New in November 2019*: You can now [use Advisor for Teams (preview) to help you roll out Microsoft Teams](use-advisor-teams-roll-out.md).
 Advisor for Teams (preview) walks you through your Teams rollout, including meetings and conferencing.
 It assesses your Office 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out meetings and conferencing in Teams.

 ## Meetings and conferencing deployment decisions